-I added the “burger” in there because the ubiquitous “chopped cheese” sandwich is not well, ubiquitous, in many other areas of the country outside of NYC.
-It’s very similar to a cheeseburger in it’s overall flavor profile and ingredient base, so let’s run with that.
+The ubiquitous “chopped cheese” sandwich is not well, ubiquitous, in many other areas of the country outside of NYC.
+It’s very similar to a cheeseburger in its overall flavor profile and ingredient base, so let’s run with that.

 So, here you go.
-I seriously need you to try these for your next game day party.
+I seriously need you to try these for your next game day party (or any holiday party).
 You will thank me later, I promise.
 You need a 10-inch cast iron skillet for this recipe, but I suppose you could use a standard oven-safe skillet too.